An Employee's Guide to Health Benefits Under COBRA

 - The employer ceases to maintain any group health plan;

-- A qualified beneficiary begins coverage under another group health plan after electing continuation coverage, as long as that plan doesn't impose an exclusion or limitation affecting a preexisting condition of the qualified beneficiary;
+- A qualified beneficiary begins coverage under another group health plan after electing continuation coverage;

 - A qualified beneficiary becomes entitled to Medicare benefits after electing continuation coverage; or